 - Leakage and diversion of food grains during transportation.

 The need of the hour is PDS reforms to ensure that public distribution functions the way it is intended.
-Technology based reforms are suggested.

 - Adhaar Linked and digitized ration cards: This allows online entry and verification of beneficiary data.
-It also enables online tracking of monthly entitlements and off-take of foodgrains by beneficiaries.
+It also enables online tracking of monthly entitlements and off-take of food grains by beneficiaries.

 - Use of GPS technology: Use of Global Positioning System (GPS) technology to track the movement of trucks carrying foodgrains from state depots to FPS which can help to prevent diversion.